Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Simulation study

 Figure~\ref{fig:jumpscenario1} presents the distributions of absolute errors on the estimates of $T_1$ and $T_2$ depending on visit frequency.
 Unsurprisingly, with longer time intervals between visits both the mean error and the variability on $\widehat{T_1}$ increase, as fewer points are available to fit the trajectory.
 For $\widehat{T_2}$ on the other hand, the evolution of error and variability with $\delta$ is less obvious.
 Note that the errors shown in the figure only concern trajectories for which a relapse has occurred and been correctly detected.
 We can thus assume that these are more obvious relapses, and therefore relapses for which $T_2$ is easier to estimate.
 For $\delta=50$ and $\delta=60$, the average number of days of error on the first jump time is close to the time interval itself: the estimate $\widehat{T_1}$ is on average one visit apart from the actual jump time $T_1$.
 For $\delta \leq 40$ however, the error on $\widehat{T_1}$ is about half the value of the time interval.
 For $\delta \leq 20$, the mean error on $\widehat{T_1}$ is less that the one on $\widehat{T_2}$, whereas the opposite occurs for larger values of $\delta$.
 Absolute errors on overall relapse times $T_2 - T_1$ are available in Table~\ref{supp-tab:survivalerrorscenario1} of the supplementary materials.
-Average survival time for patients who relapse is around $1100$ days, hence errors on these durations are relatively small.
+Average survival time for patients who relapse is around $1100$ days, hence errors on these durations are relatively small. \amelie{Table~\ref{supp-tab:relapseexceedsdelta} of the supplementary materials shows the percentage of times the error on survival time exceeded the visit interval $\delta$.
+Even in the worst case, the error is lower than the visit interval more than $80\%$ of the time.}